 2202 Michigan Union

 530 S State Street

 Rackham Graduate School is the most important resource on campus for graduate students.
 Rackham works with faculty, students and staff across the University of Michigan to promote excellence in graduate education for over 8,000 students in 108 Ph.D. and 83 master's programs.
 The office of Graduate Student Success coordinates numerous programs, events and workshops designed specifically for graduate students.
 The Graduate Fellowships Office provides prospective and current graduate students and programs with information about fellowship opportunities and other available funding.
 Also, Rackham provides a welcome orientation and resource fair for new graduate students at the beginning of each Fall and Winter semester.

-Specifically for international graduate students, Graduate Student Success coordinates not only the I-Connect program, but also a variety of other internationally-themed workshops and social events throughout the year, which are open to international graduate students and their family members.
+Specifically for international graduate students, Graduate Student Success coordinates a variety of internationally-themed workshops and social events throughout the year, which are open to international graduate students and their family members.

-Make sure to explore all the information available through the Rackham website, particularly the New Student section, with student to student web videos covering such as topics as “Getting Ready for Graduate School,” “Getting to Know Ann Arbor,” “Advice for International Students” and “Balancing Work and Life in Graduate School.”
+Make sure to explore all the information available through the Rackham website, particularly the student to student videos covering such as topics as "Getting Ready for Graduate School," "Getting to Know Ann Arbor," "Advice for International Students" and "Balancing Work and Life in Graduate School."

 The University of Michigan takes great pride in the academic and personal achievements of its many students with disabilities.
 The University is committed to providing equal and integrated access for students with disabilities.
 The SSD office assists students with both mental and physical health conditions.
 On the SSD website, you can: